CERTCC/SSVC/docs/howto/acuity_ramp.md

 Other information is available for purchase, for example as a subscription to a threat intelligence feed.
 Still other information is only available if you set up a system to collect and manage it yourself, such as an internal asset management system.
+For direct cost tradeoffs, one might conduct a cost-benefit analysis of whether the additional acuity provides value more than its cost.
+Sometimes, tradeoffs are not directly cost-based.

 The quality and readiness for use of the information can also vary.
 Structured, low resolution public data might be easier to incorporate into a decision model than unstructured data that requires a lot of manual analysis.